awsdocs/amazon-athena-user-guide/doc_source/getting-started.md

      "input.regex" = "^(?!#)([^ ]+)\\s+([^ ]+)\\s+([^ ]+)\\s+([^ ]+)\\s+([^ ]+)\\s+([^ ]+)\\s+([^ ]+)\\s+([^ ]+)\\s+([^ ]+)\\s+([^ ]+)\\s+[^\(]+[\(]([^\;]+).*\%20([^\/]+)[\/](.*)$"
      ) LOCATION 's3://athena-examples-myregion/cloudfront/plaintext/';
    ```
+**Note**
+You can query data in regions other than the region where you run Athena\.
+Standard inter\-region data transfer rates for Amazon S3 apply in addition to standard Athena charges\.
+To reduce data transfer charges, replace *myregion* in `s3://athena-examples-myregion/path/to/data/` with the region identifier where you run Athena, for example, `s3://athena-examples-us-west-1/path/to/data/`\.

+1. Choose **Run Query**\.

    The table `cloudfront_logs` is created and appears under the list of **Tables** for the `mydatabase` database\.
 ![\[Table created in the Athena console.\]](http://docs.aws.amazon.com/athena/latest/ug/images/getting-started-cf-logs-table-created.png)